The historic site of Sokolac was declared a national monument of Bosnia and Herzegovina in 2007.

 There is not much information about the town from the period of the Ottoman rule.
 It is known that the town of Sokolac, along with other settlements on the right bank of the river Una, were annexed to the Sanjak of Bosnia, the administrative divisions of the Ottoman Empire.

 It is assumed that somewhere between the fall of Bihac in 1592 and 1620, Sokol became a part of newly founded Sanjak of Bihac.
+In this period, there were just a few nefers (soldiers) and two cannons in the town of Sokolac.

 In the 18th century the Sanjak of Bihac was one of the five sanjaks in the Bosnian pashaluk (the Ottoman district), and in 1711 it was definitively abolished.